Brickadia-Community-wiki/brickadiacommunitywiki/pull-request-guide.md

 To fork the Brickadia Community Wiki: do the following:

 1. Click the `Fork` button
-1. be sure the Owner is set to your own account
+1. Be sure the Owner is set to your own account
 1. Either leave the Repository Name as default, or change it to your liking.
 1. Be sure "Copy the `master` branch only" is selected
 1. Click "Create Fork"